GlareDB/glaredb.github.io/_glaredb/sql-commands/create-table.md

 | `select_statement` | A [`SELECT`] query to create the table from.      |
 | `table_name`       | Name of the table.                                |
 | `value`            | A value set to insert into the table on creation. |

+### Temporary tables

+When creating a table with `TEMP` specified, the table is **never** qualified with a schema.
+The table will exist in the `current_session` schema and will be dropped once the session has ended.

 ## Examples